BlackBinary/biccoin/README.md

  - ~84 million total coins
  - 20 coins per generated block
  - difficulty retargets every 0.20 days
- - currently peers are looked up over IRC only
- - currently no block checkpoints are in the code (but could be easily added)
-Other than that, this coin is exactly like Litecoin and should by no means be used as a real cryptocurrency.
-All of the coin parameters are chosen arbitrarily or at most with 'fairness' towards everyone in mind.

 Development process
 ===================